Nebojša Čović: FMP Železnik (1991–2011)

 In 1991, Čović became involved with Serbian basketball club KK ILR Železnik, a dormant sports collective for workers of the state-owned Ivo Lola Ribar metallurgical factory.
 Inactive since 1986, the club got revived by Čović under the auspices of his privately owned metal products factory Fabrika metalnih proizvoda AD and renamed FMP Železnik.
 Under his guidance and ownership, the club grew into one of the top teams in Serbia and FR Yugoslavia.

-By 1993, the club got its own basketball facility – the 2,000-seat Železnik Hall that served as its home arena form then on.
+By 1993, the club got its own basketball facility – the 2,000-seat Železnik Hall that served as its home arena from then on.
 Climbing rapidly up the FR Yugoslavia basketball pyramid, FMP began the 1994–95 season in the Second Federal League, winning promotion to the country's top basketball competition for the following 1995–96 season.

 In 1998, Čović brought former Yugoslav national team player Ratko Radovanović on board as the club's sporting director.
 Radovanović soon became synonymous with the emerging club, making player personnel decisions and running its day-to-day operations. Čović's son Filip later played as point guard for the club.